mmistakes/minimal-mistakes/_posts/2023-07-29-oauth-authentication-scala-http4s.md

 ![index](../images/oauth/indexpage.png)

-When you click the link, you will be redirected to github and prompted to authorize our OauthHttp4s app.
+When you click the link, you will be redirected to GitHub and prompted to authorize our OauthHttp4s app.

 ![permission](../images/oauth/authorize.png)